varunagrawal/allan_variance_analyzer/README.md

 # allan_variance

 Tools for Allan Variance Analysis

 ## TL;DR

-This is a faster and easier to use library for Allan Variance Analysis.
+This is a faster and easier-to-use library for Allan Variance Analysis.

 ### Faster